eotssa/eotssa.github.io/source/_posts/Refresher_CPP.md

 ### The Fix: Provide a **copy constructor** and \*\*overload the assignment operator

-The problems arose because we allocated memory and we used the system’s default copy constructor and assignment operator.
+The problems arose because we allocated memory, and we used the system’s default copy constructor and assignment operator.

 If a class allocates memory, you should provide a copy constructor and assignment operator to allocate new memory for making copies.
 A copy constructor for a class T is typically declared to take a single argument, which is a constant reference to an object of the same class, that is, `T(const T& t)`.
 As shown in the code fragment below, it copies each of the data members from one class to the other while allocating memory for any dynamic members.